Jambalaya Seasoning

 For another meal that balances robust flavors, explore Dutch Oven Chicken and Rice, which uses a similar combination of spices and herbs to bring the dish together.

-Cajun Jambalaya vs. Creole Jambalaya: The Seasoning Differences
+Cajun Jambalaya vs. Creole Jambalaya

 Though the ingredients in Cajun and Creole jambalaya may look similar, there are important differences in how they are seasoned.